-Think of a pool skimmer in a residential swimming pool like you would a gutter in a larger public swimming pool: it helps clean by skimming water and capturing floating debris like leaves, flower petals, dirt, twigs, dead insects, and oil (sunblock)― before the waste can sink to the pool's bottom.
+Think of a pool skimmer in a residential swimming pool like you would a gutter in a larger public pool: It helps to clean by skimming the water and capturing floating debris such as leaves, flower petals, dirt, twigs, dead insects, and oil (sunblock) while it's still on the surface of the water.
+Pool skimmers are filters that capture floating debris before it can sink to the bottom of the pool.

 Skimmers for In-Ground Pools

-A surface skimmer is typically made of plastic (or PVC) or precast concrete and has a tank with a projecting throat on its upper side.
-The skimming action is performed by the weir, which regulates the amount of water entering the skimmer.
-Since the weird adjusts to permit only a thin layer of water to spill over, water is pulled off the surface quickly―keeping a large part of the pool surface clear.
+A surface skimmer is typically made of plastic (PVC) or precast concrete, including a tank with a projecting throat on its upper side.
+The pool weir performs the skimming action, which regulates the amount of water entering the skimmer.
+Since the weir adjusts to permit only a thin layer of water to spill over, water is pulled off the surface quickly―keeping a large part of the water surface clear in pools with skimmers.

-One skimmer that is positioned in a good location can keep about 500 square feet of its surface clean.
+In addition to maintaining your pump, cleaning the skimmer allows your filter to work as efficiently as possible.
+One skimmer positioned in a good location can keep about 500 square feet of its surface clean.
 If the debris gathered by the skimmer is left to accumulate, it can put additional strain on the pump.
-For this reason, among others, the skimmer basket should be cleaned out daily during swim season.
+For these reasons, the skimmer basket should be cleaned out daily during swim season.

-A skimmer must be installed with an equalizer line, which is a pipe that connects from the bottom of the skimmer basket through the pool wall and into the water.
-The equalizer helps to prevent air from being sucked into the system if evaporation causes the water level to drop below the weir level.
-Make sure air doesn't enter the system―it could cause the pump to stall.
+A skimmer must be installed with an equalizer line, a pipe connecting from the bottom of the skimmer basket through the pool wall and into the water.
+This equalizer helps to prevent air from being sucked into the system if evaporation causes the water level to drop below the weir level.
+Ensure air doesn't enter the system―it could cause the pump to stall.

 Many pool skimmers come equipped with automatic water level controls and automatic chlorinators.